TrickyGo/trickygo.github.io/_pages/about.md

 ---

 I am currently a Ph.D. candidate at the Wangxuan Institute of Computer Technology, Peking University, China, under the supervision of Prof. Zhouhui Lian.
-I received my master's degree from Peking University, China, in 2022. received my bachelor's degree from Xidian University, Xi'an, China, in 2019.
+I received my master's degree from Peking University, China, in 2022.
+I received my bachelor's degree from Xidian University, Xi'an, China, in 2019.
-My research interest includes computer graphics and computer vision, currently focusing on 3D AIGC and 3D scene reconstruction.
+My research interests include computer graphics and computer vision, and I am currently focusing on 3D AIGC and 3D scene reconstruction.

 News
 ======